 Kenan’s Mill was built in the mid 1800′s and produced water-ground meal, grits and corn for over 100 years.
 The grounds also include a fascinating 19th Century brick charcoal kiln.
 Kenan’s Mill was built and continuously owned by the Kenan family until Elizabeth Kenan Buchanan donated it to the Historic Society in 1997.
 Restoration is ongoing, and the mill is currently operating on special occasions by the Selma-Dallas County Historic Preservation Society.
 Kenan’s Mill is a great place to hold your wedding, party, or special occasion.
 For complete Rental Information, please click here and for the Photography Policy, please click here.

-A celebration of rural life and traditions in the Black Belt of Alabama will take place at historic Kenan’s Mill outside Selma, Alabama, on Saturday, Oct.
+A celebration of rural life and traditions in the Black Belt of Alabama took place at historic Kenan’s Mill outside Selma, Alabama, on Saturday, Oct.
 8, 2016.
-The 15th annual Kenan’s Mill Festival will feature live music from The Grasshopper String Band and Jesse James Crowe, stone-ground cornmeal and grits, arts and crafts vendors and children’s activities.
+The 15th annual Kenan’s Mill Festival featured live music from The Grasshopper String Band and Jesse James Crowe, stone-ground cornmeal and grits, arts and crafts vendors and children’s activities.

-The 2016 fall festival on the banks of Valley Creek will feature mill tours, a tractor-pulled hayride and Old Mac’s Farm train ride.
-Old-fashioned games such as three-legged and sack races as well as face painting will be enjoyed by all.
+The 2016 fall festival on the banks of Valley Creek featured mill tours, a tractor-pulled hayride and Old Mac’s Farm train ride.
+Old-fashioned games such as three-legged and sack races as well as face painting was enjoyed by all.

-Everyone will want to taste delicious samples of homemade apple cider made by Robert Gordon on an old-fashioned screw-type press.
-Volunteers from Selma Purrrfect Pals, a non-profit cat rescue in Dallas County, will have adoptable cats and kittens.
-Wannabe Rescued, a non-profit dog rescue in Dallas County, will be here to raise money and awareness for their worthy rescue mission.
+Everyone tasted delicious samples of homemade apple cider made by Robert Gordon on an old-fashioned screw-type press.
+Volunteers from Selma Purrrfect Pals, a non-profit cat rescue in Dallas County, had adoptable cats and kittens.
+Wannabe Rescued, a non-profit dog rescue in Dallas County, was there to raise money and awareness for their worthy rescue mission.